Escaping Communism Seminar

 Dr. Jake Jacobs is the host of the Jake Jacobs Show and the author of Mobocracy: The Cultural and Political War to Destroy Our Republic under God, Mother Should I Trust the Government: The Making and Keeping of our American Republic and his latest work MOB RULE: Unmasking the Radical Leftists at Our Doorsteps.
 Jake has degrees in American History…

-Daniel Di Martino is a Ph.D. candidate in Economics at Columbia University and a Graduate Fellow at the Manhattan Institute.
+Daniel Di Martino is a Ph.D. candidate in economics at Columbia University and a graduate fellow at the Manhattan Institute, where he focuses on high-skill immigration policy.
 Born and raised in Venezuela, Di Martino experienced the terrible consequences of socialism first-hand.
-After leaving Venezuela for the United States in 2016, he dedicated himself to explaining how socialism destroyed his homeland, advocating for…
+After leaving Venezuela for the United States in 2016, he dedicated himself to explaining…

 Born in Germany in 1941, Sigrid Weidenweber remembers the horrific aftermath of Fascism.At the end of the war, she found herself living under Communism.
 Both of these totalitarian regimes left indelible marks on her psyche.
 She developed a healthy distrust of governments usurping too many powers in order to control people supposedly for their own…